Pre-RootsCampLA Movie Screening

-6:00pm – Movie Screening: “Jackson” This is in partnership with NOAF (Jackson is an intimate, unprecedented look at the lives of three women caught up in the complex issues surrounding abortion access.
-Set against the backdrop of the fight to close the last abortion clinic in Mississippi, Jackson captures the essential and hard truth of the lives at the center of the debate over reproductive healthcare in America.)
-Location TBA
+Sensitive (but important) subject-matter: Jackson is an intimate, unprecedented look at the lives of three women caught up in the complex issues surrounding abortion access.
+Set against the backdrop of the fight to close the last abortion clinic in Mississippi, Jackson captures the essential and hard truth of the lives at the center of the debate over reproductive healthcare in America.

 Saturday – March 18th